papicool/k8s/k8sGuru/notes.md

-a `k8s cluster` is a collection of worker machines running containers `control plane`:
+A `k8s cluster` is a collection of worker machines running containers `control plane`:
 `worker node`
 `kubeadm` is a tool that help setting up our k8s cluster